-However, that example is bi-Lipschitz equivalent to a length function on a Cayley graph.
-(Note that, for a finitely generated groups, all based length functions on Cayley graphs with respect to finite generated sets are bi-Lipschitz equivalent).
-But one can also produce examples of δ -hyperbolic length functions which are not bi-Lipschitz equivalent to any based length function on a Cayley graph, as in Proposition 3.7.
+However, that example is bi-Lipschitz equivalent to a length function on a Cayley graph with respect to a finite generating set.
+(Note that, for a finitely generated groups, all based length functions on

+Cayley graphs with respect to finite generated sets are bi-Lipschitz equivalent).
+But one can also produce examples of $\delta$ -hyperbolic length functions which are not bi-Lipschitz equivalent to any based length function on a Cayley graph, as in Proposition 3.7.
 In fact, every finitely generated group admits a hyperbolic length function.